Anti-CD19 Chimeric Antigen Receptor T Cells for Treatment of Relapsed or Refractory Non-Hodgkin Lymphoma

 Time Frame: From initiation of CD19 CAR T-cell manufacturing to end of infusion, approximately 18 days

-Feasibility will be assessed by the proportion of subjects who complete the study regimen
+Feasibility will be assessed by the proportion of participants who are able to complete the study regimen and receive infusion of CAR-T therapy.

 From initiation of CD19 CAR T-cell manufacturing to end of infusion, approximately 18 days